11 Things To Do In Pekanbaru: A Guide To Unforgettable Activities For Every Explorer

 Photo: Konevi / Pexels / Image For Representation Only

-If you’re looking for a spiritual and cultural experience, Masjid Agung An-Nur is a must-visit landmark in Pekanbaru.
+If you’re looking for the best things to do in Pekanbaru, Masjid Agung An-Nur is a must-visit landmark.
 Known for its breathtaking architecture, this mosque is often compared to the Taj Mahal due to its grand design and reflecting pool.
 The mosque, built in 1968, serves as a central place for religious gatherings and events.
 It also houses several religious institutions, including the Indonesian Ulema Council (MUI).

 Timings: 4 AM – 9 PM